bjss-data-academy/data-engineering-fundamentals/star-schema.md

 Deciding on the grain of each fact is a core part of the design of a star schema.

+### Surrogate keys: Stable identity for facts

+Fact tables generally have a Primary Key to identify each fact with.

+Primary Keys can be business-related keys like `customer_name` for example.
+These tend to be _unstable_ over time: customers are free to change their legal name, and then we're stuck with all our relations keyed against the wrong name.

+Fact tables prefer stable keys known as _surrogate keys_.

+A surrogate key has no business meaning.
+It is simply some unique value to identify that row.

+Typical surrogate keys are generated.
+They may be an auto-increment integer value, a random GUID, or (as in Oracle databases) an auto-incrementing string value.

+Performance issues can arise with some choices of generator and your index strategy.
+A nice article about that is [here](https://blog.novanet.no/careful-with-guid-as-clustered-index/)

 ### Example schema: chart_song_fact

 In our example above, we have one fact `chart_position`, in a fact table `chart_song_fact`.

-The project was to analyses the UK Top 100 Charts over time to discover the popularity of various pieces of music.
+It's primary key is `song_id`, an auto-increment integer surrogate key.

+This schema is part of a project to analyse the UK Topp 100 music charts.
 The core fact was the position in the charts 1 to 100 each week, for every song released since the chart data was recorded.

 ## What is a Dimension?

-Surrounding each fact is a dimension, acting as meta-data - some kind of context relevant to the fact.
+Surrounding each fact is a dimension, providing the context relevant to the fact.
+Dimensions provide the _who, what and when_ about each fact.

--- Describe / Define
---Examples of Dimensions
+## Date Dimensions
--- Date and date ranges (buckets) in particular

 ## Slowly changing dimensions